 A lot of things had never happened for them.
 No children.
 No vacations.
 Neither of them had ever even had a driver’s license.
 It didn’t stop them from driving recklessly through church parking lots and school zones though.
 It did however ensure that they were never in any danger of losing their licenses.
 Sometimes drunk logic trumps the perceived wisdom of sobriety.
 That was how they thought.

 At this age she felt that there was no point in starting over.
-It had taken that long to find someone she could relate to enough to spend her life with, and the effort to do it again was too much.
-The very notion of there being another like him was doubtful.
+It had taken a long time to find someone she could relate to enough to spend her life with, and the thought of trying again was overwhelming.
+Even the very notion of there being another like him was doubtful.
 So loneliness was what she had.
-Not even the company of the few co-workers she got along with to look forward to after the whole potato incident.
+Not even the company of the few co-workers she got along with to look forward to, after the whole potato incident.
 Apparently it was against company policy to lace staff dinners with LSD.
 He would have stopped her from pulling such a prank if he hadn’t abandoned her to these mirthless zombies.

 She made her way through the trees to where she had left the car.
 It had been fitted to look just enough like a taxi-cab that people often hailed her in the street.
 She loved to see the looks on their faces as she slowed down, as if to stop, and then sped off when her fares-to-be got close enough.
-Once in a while she would pick up drunks after the bars closed down and give them rides home for free.
+Once in a while she would pick up drunks after the bars closed down, and give them rides home for free.
 She found it amusing.
 A passenger had tried to take advantage of her a few weeks ago, but a straight-razor across the cheek quickly altered his plans.
 How quickly he turned from predator to prey.
 Grovelling and crying for his life during the long drive into the hills.
 She took his shoes and left him out there.
-Sometimes she watched the video she had recorded of the incident; she recorded all of these adventures.
+Sometimes she watched the video she'd recorded of the incident.
 His behaviour intrigued her greatly.
+She recorded all of these adventures.

-After his funeral ceremony she had wandered around the ornate church that his mother had insisted upon and stole as many expensive-looking things as she could fit in her pockets and purse.
-When she returned home afterwards she hung a rather large crucifix over her absent partner’s chair and drank with the lord.
+After his funeral ceremony, she had wandered around the ornate church his mother had insisted upon, and stole as many expensive-looking things as she could fit in her pockets and purse.
+When she returned home afterwards she hung a rather large crucifix over her absent partner’s chair, and drank with the lord.
 He seemed to forgive her.

 Another solitary meal at the table.
 The table had been much too large for the two of them, but they liked it.
-It was a beautiful table and it had taken so much work to bring it into the house that they decided it would stay.
-They set two chairs at one end ot the table, to be close to each other, and ate, drank and played cards near the big window.
+It was a beautiful table, and it had taken so much work to bring it into the house that they decided it would stay.
+They set two chairs at one end, so they could be close to each other, and ate, drank and played cards near the big window.
 Now she sat in his chair and ate.
 Food was one thing she still found worth putting effort into.
 The cooking ritual.
 The sounds, the smells, and the reward of eating what always turned out to be magnificent, brought some joy to her.
 She was grateful for that, and it kept her occupied and somewhat healthy.

 Tonight it was simple fare though: French-style bread, Kalamata olives, a few pieces of some kind of Hungarian salami from the shop over by the pub, and a lot of butter.
 The best butter she had found in the thirty years since she had moved to the city.
 A couple from France had moved onto an acreage to the south and started a small gourmet shop.
 The butter was expensive but worth every penny.
 And it was made fresh weekly.
 The husband had promised he would show her the secret to making it his way if she wanted to come by on Saturdays.
 Very early.
 Before the shop opened.